Salt, Ash, and Bone

 “Why pray?
 He was a bloody Firl, like me.” *

-Petro, finishing the last of his rite, crossed a complicated symbol over his chest, bent to place the hastella upon the dead man's bloody sternum.
-"But he was human, compadre.
-Aveth's rites are for all mankind."
+Petro, finished a complicated symbol over his chest, bent to place the rosary upon the dead man’s bloody sternum.
+“But he was human, compadre.
+Aveth’s rites are for mankind.”

 Beside him, the woman sniffed, nodded.
 The redheaded cutter scoffed.
-"But he wouldn't have cared, 'cause…" He pulled an apologetic grimace.
-"Well, no offense, but we don't believe in "grace," or whatever you Southerners call it.
-In a heaven.
-In the North, we just light 'em on fire and have a laugh over beers at all the shite they did, afterwards."
+“But he wouldn’t have cared!”
+He pulled an apologetic grimace.
+“Well, no offense, but we don’t believe in “grace,” or whatever you Southerners call it.
+In Paradise.
+In the North, we just light ’em on fire and have a laugh over beers at all the shite they did, afterwards.”

 “Fair enough.”